Appium Studio is an enhanced version of open-source Appium developed by Experitest to make Appium testing even better.

 You can see the test as it is being executed on the device reflection.

-To create an automation project simply copy your code by clicking the “Copy to Clipboard” icon, and paste it in the automation project you created in your IDE.
+To create an automation project simply copy your code by clicking the “Copy to Clipboard” icon, and paste it into the automation project you created in your IDE.

 When speaking about mobile test automation, device and OS variety quickly increase the number of tests that need to be executed – this is another area where Appium Studio shines.